nhsconnect/FHIR-NRLS-API/pages/integration/integration_authentication_authorisation.md

 ### Authorisation ###

 The NRL and SSP use the well established ASID + interactionId approach to control access to these services.
 Each RESTful endpoint is associated with a unique interactionId.
 Each system that is accredited by NHS Digital as being a Consumer or Provider will be issued with an ASID and assigned a set of interactions that they have been authorised to perform.
 These interactions are mapped to interactionIds.
 Each ASID is associated with a set of interactionIds.
 It is this combination of interactionIds that govern what RESTful endpoints a particular system can interact with.

-Interaction IDs for retrieval are specific to the format code for the record or document.
-Please see the [Formats](retrieval_formats.html) page for details.